-Our current next-generation technology platforms are designed to optimize TIL therapy, as well as TIL treatment regimen and manufacturing processes, across four key initiatives: genetic modifications, potency, process optimization and new treatment regimens.
+Our current next-generation technology platforms are designed to optimize outcomes with TIL cell therapy as well as TIL treatment regimen and manufacturing processes, across four three key initiatives: genetic modifications, potency, process optimization and new treatment regimens.

 - Genetic modifications: We are pursuing several targets for genetic modification that utilize the gene-editing TALEN® platform licensed from the clinical-stage biotechnology company, Cellectis.
-Programs include single- and double-knockout candidates to further harness the immune system response to cancer and potentially increase the efficiency, potency and application of TIL therapy.
+Programs include single- Single and double-knockout candidates to multiple- knockouts may further harness the immune system response to cancer and potentially increase the efficiency, potency and application of TIL cell therapy.
 Preclinical development is also ongoing with cytokine-tethered TIL products and additional TIL products and TIL-cell lines using transient and stable gene insertion and inactivation.
-Additional transient and permanent genetic modifications of TIL, such as cytokine-tethered TIL, may expand and activate TIL to achieve better efficacy while avoiding systemic side effects of cytokines. - Potency: Potential approaches to increase potency of the final TIL product include the sorting and selection of specific TIL, such as PD-1+ selected TIL and CD39/69 double-negative TIL products, and the use of certain inhibitors or other reagents in TIL expansion cultures.
-Our TIL candidate LN-145-S1 is manufactured from TIL selected for PD-1 expression and has been investigated in post-anti-PD-1 advanced melanoma and post-anti-PD-1 HNSCC patient cohorts in our clinical trials. - Process optimization: We are committed to further optimizing and streamlining the processes for manufacturing TIL therapy and collecting tumor samples.
+Additional transient and permanent genetic modifications of TIL, such as cytokine-tethered TIL, inactivation, which may expand and activate TIL to achieve better efficacy while avoiding systemic side effects of cytokines. - Potency: Potential We are exploring potential approaches to increase potency of the final TIL product include the through sorting and selection of specific TIL, such as PD-1+ selected TIL and CD39/69 double-negative TIL, products, and the use of certain inhibitors or other reagents in TIL expansion cultures.
+Our We have also manufactured and investigated patient cohorts treated with TIL candidate, LN-145-S1, is manufactured from TIL selected for PD-1 expression and has been investigated in post-anti-PD-1 advanced melanoma and post-anti-PD-1 HNSCC patient cohorts in our clinical trials. expression. - Process optimization: We are committed to further optimizing and streamlining the processes for manufacturing TIL therapy and collecting tumor samples.
 We are investigating a shorter manufacturing process, or Gen 3, in patient cohorts included in the C-145-03 clinical trial in HNSCC and the IOV-COM-202 clinical trial.
 We are also exploring our Gen 3 process to manufacture TIL products from core biopsies as a less-invasive collection of tumor samples in a cohort of patients with NSCLC in our IOV-LUN-202 clinical trial.

-- New treatment regimens: We are exploring potential avenues to improve aspects of the TIL treatment regimen.
-In 2020, we licensed an antibody cytokine-engrafted protein, or IL-2 analog, which we refer to as IOV-3001, from Novartis.
-IOV-4001 is in IND-enabling studies supporting its use as part of the TIL treatment regimen following TIL infusion.
+- New treatment regimens: We are exploring potential avenues improvements to improve aspects of the TIL treatment regimen.
+In 2020, we licensed IND-enabling studies are investigating IOV-3001, an antibody cytokine-engrafted protein, or IL-2 analog, which we refer to as IOV-3001, licensed from Novartis.
+IOV-4001 is Novartis Pharma AG, in IND-enabling studies supporting its use as part of the TIL treatment regimen following TIL infusion.
+2020.